CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 In reseraching NASA I have come to the obivous conclusion that it is a horribly beauricratic and political organizaiton.
 I haven't seen anyone ardently dispute this point.
 As I am writing this post I see the Moon rising over the horizon.
 NASA has failed.
 We haven't colonized it yet.

 "NASA hasn't made any good rockets since the 60's" - Geohot on a stream.
-[Citation needed] Please help find the source
+[Citation needed, Please help find the source i've looked for an hour]

 How do a few kilograms of mars rocks cost $10B?
-How tf does the SLS cost $20B before its first flight?
+How tf does the SLS cost >$40B before its first flight?

 There's two core explanations:
 1. Cost-Plus contracting